funtoo/boot-update/doc/boot.conf.5.rst

         }

-If multiple "Funtoo Linux" boot entries are created, the one that has the most recently created kernel (by file mtime) will be booted by default.
+If multiple "Funtoo Linux" boot entries are created, the one that has the most recently created kernel (by file modification time) will be booted by default.

+Also note that if no ``default`` setting is specified, or no match is found, boot-update will select the most recent kernel by file modification time and set it as the default selection for booting.

 Note that double-quotes are optional both in section names and in the *boot/default* value.